alanyongy/tft-matchup-predictor/README.md

 &nbsp;
 ### 2. Indicating Possible Matchups
-*Determining the possible opponents and displaying a visual indicator on them in real time.
+Determining the possible opponents and displaying a visual indicator on them in real time.
-<sup>Why OCR was necessary, and how the tool mirrors TFT’s internal matchmaking algorithm.</sup>*
+*<sup>- Why OCR was necessary, and how the tool mirrors TFT’s internal matchmaking algorithm.</sup>*
 > <details>
 > <summary><strong>Click to Expand</strong></summary>
 >